Cenkyyy/school-notes/introduction-to-machine-learning-with-python/exam.md

 #### 2. Explain the relationship between model capacity and overfitting/underfitting.
 How does increasing polynomial degree in linear regression affect model capacity, and what are the consequences?
 [10]

+- What is model capacity?
+  -

 - Relationship between model capacity and overfitting/underfitting
-  - by modifying capacity, we can controol whether a model underfits or overfits
+  - by modifying capacity, we can control whether a model underfits or overfits

 - How does increasing polynomial degree in linear regression affect model capacity?
-  -
+  -  with increasing polynomial degree $M$, linear regression fits more complex curves on the polynomial features $x = (x^0,...,x^M)$

 - What are the consequences?
-  -
+  - low model capacity causes underfitting
+  - high model capacity causes overfitting

 Representation capacity
 Effective capacity